About

 Technical Production: Coordinate and oversee all technical aspects of theatrical productions, including set design, construction, lighting, sound, and special effects.
 Work closely with directors, designers, and production teams to understand and implement the artistic vision while ensuring technical feasibility.
 Organize student and volunteer teams to assist with design and building efforts.

-Instruction: Teach two stagecraft classes; one section in the Upper School and one in Middle School, which incorporate a curriculum of both theoretical and practical lessons.
+Instruction: Teach stagecraft classes in both Upper and Middle divisions which incorporate a curriculum of both theoretical and practical lessons.
 In extracurricular activities, direct and supervise student crew members during set construction, rehearsals, and performances, ensuring smooth transitions, efficient technical execution, and a positive learning experience.

 Theatre Management: Collaborate with arts, administrative, and maintenance teams to create a calendar of events in the Howard Theatre and ensure that the venue is prepared for events and in good general repair.
 Maintain and manage theatrical equipment, tools, and supplies, ensuring they are in good condition and readily available for use.